peter88213/PyWriter/docs/index.md

 [yWriter 7](http://www.spacejock.com/yWriter7.html) is a free word processor whose strengths are structuring novels and controlling the progress during the writing process.
-The PyWriter library provides Python classes to read and write yWriter 5/6/7 projects and convert the project data to and from several file formats such as odt, ods, csv, and html.
+The pywriter library provides Python classes to read and write yWriter 7 projects and convert the project data to and from several file formats such as odt, ods, csv, and html.

 ## Requirements